 Christian bookstores and music festivals were his initial markets, and he sold through timber displays of inventory faster than his drill press could operate.
 His jewelry is now showcased in high-end boutiques and on television shows like ABC’s “Nashville,” plus, it graces the necks of several country music artists.
 The nimble-fingered welder has sold hundreds of thousands of necklaces throughout 29 years of honing his expertise.

 Salvaged materials, rawhide leather and antiqued treasures make for inventive pieces that are equal parts adornment and sculptural art.
 With precision and spontaneity, Carlson welds metals together over a fire brick, hammering and molding each piece into its antiqued, heirloom-reminiscent aesthetic.
 The final creation reveals itself organically in the process and is metaphorically, stamped with the designer’s fingerprints.
 Although motifs may be repeated every necklace is the only one of its kind.

 While others look externally for inspiration the designer credits his creativity as contingent on his spiritual connection.
-Above all, he aspires to craft jewelry that is the impetus for conversation, communion and a mile marker on his customer’s journeys.“Once I turned on the valve, my creative spirit comes out of me day and night,” says Carlson.
+Above all, he aspires to craft jewelry that is the impetus for conversation, communion and a mile marker on his customer’s journeys."Creativity continues day and night,” says Carlson.
 “I rely on God to show me how to connect with people through my jewelry and the symbolism behind it all.”